-All pending credit card orders on your site must either be completed or canceled, as these authorizations cannot be imported into your new account.
-If you have too many open orders and pre-orders, please contact the IndieCommerce team and we can go over options.
+All pending credit card orders on your site must either be payment received, completed, or canceled, as these authorizations cannot be imported into your new account.
+If you have too many open orders, please contact the IndieCommerce team and we can go over options.

 Disable wholesaler fulfillment temporarily to make sure no new orders are sent to Ingram for fulfillment.
 After an order is sent to Ingram for fulfillment, it usually takes 3-4 days for us to get an invoice from Ingram and complete the order.
 So, the IndieCommerce team will disable wholesaler fulfillment on your site at least a week before the switch.